 When you do a good job, celebrate it.
 Accept praise and fight the habit of arguing or putting yourself down.
 Accept compliments with grace and step outside of your own mind to try to see how others perceive you.
 Even before you succeed, practise that feeling of success by using positive visualisation.

-If you'd like to have a chat about imposter syndrome and how hypnotherapy could help, please get in touch.
+If you'd like to have a chat about imposter syndrome and how hypnotherapy could help, please book a free strategy call today.